LeoHolguin/osticket-prereqs/README.md

 </p>

 <p>
 Go back to IIS and restart the server.
 On the home page of IIS click on vm-osTicket, then on sites, next on default website, and finally open up osTicket.
 On the right click on Browse*80(http) and you should see osTicket open up like the screenshot above.
 Note that some extensions are not enabled.
 Go back to where you left off and click on PHP manager and click on enable or disable an extension.
 You should get a screen like mine now we have to look for php_imap.dll, php_intl.dll, and php_opcache.dll.
 One by one click on them and start enabling them.
-After we have done this now we can go back to our osTicket page and see that the things we enable works.
+After we have done this now we can go back to our osTicket page and see that the things we enable work.
 </p>
 <br />
 </p>